cmda-vr/documentation/summaries/a-frame-docs.md

 All headsets provide atleast rotational tracking.
 Positional tracking are becoming minimum viable experience.

 ### What is WebVR?
 It's a JavaScript API creating VR experiences in the browser.
-A-frame uses the WebVR API to gain access to VR headset data. *Note that WebVR, which provides data, should not be confused nor conflated with WebGL, which provides graphics and rendering.*
+A-Frame uses the WebVR API to gain access to VR headset data. *Note that WebVR, which provides data, should not be confused nor conflated with WebGL, which provides graphics and rendering.*

-### Where does A-frame want to take WebVR
+### Where does A-Frame want to take WebVR
 VR content with native-like performance. *A-Frame believes the minimum viable bar will trend towards positionally-tracking headsets with positionally-tracked controllers.* A-Frame wants everyone to be able to get involved with VR content creation

 ### Support